Equities dip, oil slides as global risk rally stalls

 Sentiment in Europe was already more cautious after Thursday’s European Central Bank meeting, in which the bank’s message was perceived as more hawkish than expected.

-The Euro STOXX 600 was 1% weaker, heading for its worst daily showing of the year so far, as investors digested weaker flash PMI readings for January.
+The Euro STOXX 600 was down 0.7% as investors digested weaker flash PMI readings for January.
 Lockdown restrictions to contain the coronavirus pandemic hit the bloc’s dominant service industry.

 The FTSE 100 index slipped 0.7% as data showed British retailers struggled to recover in December from a partial coronavirus lockdown the previous month.